Alfresco/alfresco-tas-utility/README.md

 **[Back to Top ^](#table-of-contents)**

-## Installation (if you want to contribute or run tests from your locall machine)
+## Installation (if you want to contribute or run tests from your local machine)

 * Open your Gitlab client and clone the repository of this project.
 * You can do this also from command line (or in your terminal) adding: